NHIndustries NH90: NFH: NATO Frigate Helicopter

-The primary role of the NFH version is autonomous ASW and anti-surface unit warfare (ASuW), mainly from naval ships.
-These aircraft are equipped for day and night, adverse weather and severe ship motion operations.
-Additional roles include anti-air warfare support, vertical replenishment (VERTREP), SAR and troop transport.
-France are splitting their purchase between the "NFH version combat" costing €43.3m in FY2013 and the "NFH version soutien" (support) at €36.4m in FY2013.

-One of the major differences of the NFH is that it has a folding tail and rotors, and a stronger undercarriage suitable for marine landings.
+The NATO Frigate Helicopter variant is intended for autonomous anti-submarine warfare (ASW) and anti-surface unit warfare (ASuW).
+It is primarily deployed from naval ships.
+These aircraft are equipped for operations during the day and night, in adverse weather, and with severe ship motion.
+Additional roles include anti-air warfare support, vertical replenishment (VERTREP), search and rescue, and troop transport.
+The NFH is differentiated from the baseline design in its folding tail and rotors and a stronger undercarriage, suitable for marine landings.